yousef19-meet/y2s18-html/README.md

 - H1 heading: "Welcome to MEET Y2 Summer 2018"
 - H2 heading with the date
 - H3 heading with your name
-- Two to three paragraphs introducing yourself (2-5 lines)
+- Two to three paragraphs introducing yourself, or an animal you like, or another topic you care about (2-5 lines)

 ### 4. Checkoff with an instructor or TA when you are done.